adrfantini/academic-kickstart/content/it/home/experience.md

   location = "Trieste, Italia"
   date_start = "2012-12-20"
   date_end = "2015-03-20"
   description = """Specializzazione in Scienze della Terra.
-Titolo tesi: _Evaluation of the impact of the high resolution for the Alpine region in a present-day and future scenario simulation with the regional climate model RegCM4_"""
+Titolo tesi: _Evaluation of the impact of the high resolution for the Alpine region in a present-day and future scenario simulation with the regional climate model RegCM4_.
+Voto: 110/110 con lode."""

 [[experience]]
   title = "Laurea triennale"